 5. Was it a difficult decision?
 Were there any negatives?

-Like I said, we researched the process in a great deal of detail.
+As I said, we researched the process in a great deal of detail.
 We recognised that it is not always possible to collect enough blood and indeed that the process is quite costly but on balance it wasn’t a difficult decision to seize the opportunity.

 6. Why choose Biovault Family?

 They are based opposite Derriford Hospital in Plymouth and have close ties with the NHS.
 This gave us confidence and showed their credibility.
-I was very pleased with that choice as they made the process really easy and everybody I dealt with at Biovault Family were very helpful at what was a stressful time.
+I was very pleased with that choice as they made the process really easy and everybody I dealt with at Biovault Family was very helpful at what was a stressful time.
 All in all, we are reassured that we have done everything we can to protect our family.